 As a side-node, it should be mentioned that the design of the SCD framework outlined in the preceding sections enabled the following development feature with respect to the SCD Coach.
 Once the binary of the SCD Coach with the embedded SCD module is available, seizing the means of compound detectors described in section 6.2.2, existing detectors can be modified and new ones created without recompilation of the coach binary.
-While a modification of existing detectors is possible by a modification of the associated Prolog rule, the addition of new detectors also requires an entry in the XML configuration file which can be compiled in about a minute.
+While a modification of existing detectors also requires an entry in the XML configuration file which can be compiled in about a minute.
 In both cases, the modified analysis behavior is available in the next employment of the SCD Coach in the RoboCup 3D Soccer Simulation environment.